CharkiewiczPawel/weather-app/README.md

   </tr>
 </table>

-##Built with
+## Built with
--Css
+- Css
--React.js
+- React.js
--TypeScript
+- TypeScript

-##Resources udes
+## Resources used
--free version of Api with weather: OpenWeather
+- free version of Api with weather: OpenWeather
--images downloaded from: Pixabay
+- images downloaded from: Pixabay